Edge Delta Splunk HEC Destination

 index

 The index parameter defines which index the node should flush data into.
-It is specified as a string and is required.
+It is specified as a string.
+As of v2.5.0, this parameter is optional and can be left empty to use the default index configured in Splunk HEC.

 - name: my_splunk